Ask a college president what all of their students have, and they will invariably respond: “a cell phone.”

 We all can recognize that in an era in which speed is so important, lengthy emails will not have the same impact that shorter bursts of information or simple Y / N text messages will have.

-If our goal is to help serve students where they are, we should all be thinking about strategies that give students multiple ways to engage.
+If our goal is to help serve students where they are, we should all consider strategies that give students multiple ways to engage.
 Email, phone, in-person, chat (live and AI-powered), how-to/explainer videos, and text messages should all be part of the picture.

 Schools can achieve great efficiency by combining speed with simplicity.
 Doing so is the formula that will work best given the ubiquity of mobile devices amid an era in which there are so many competing stimuli happening on mobile devices themselves.

-To learn more about 2-way texting with Ocelot, click here.
+To learn more about Two-Way Texting with Ocelot, click here.